helich0pper/Karkinos/README.md

 * Reverse shell handling
 * Cracking and generating hashes

-# Dependancies
+# Dependencies
 * Any server capable of hosting PHP; tested with Apache Server
 * Tested with PHP 7.4.9
 * Python3<br>
   Make sure it is in your path as:<br>
     Windows: ```python```<br>
     Linux: ```python3```<br>
-    If it is not, please change the commands in includes/pid.php
+    If it is not, please change the commands in ```includes/pid.php```
 * pip3
 * Raspberry Pi Zero friendly :) (crack hashes at your own risk)

 # Installing
-This installation guide assumes you have all the dependancies.
+This installation guide assumes you have all the dependencies.
-## Linux
+## Linux/BSD
 1. ```git clone https://github.com/helich0pper/Karkinos.git```
 2. ```cd Karkinos```
 3. ```pip3 install -r requirements.txt```